telerik/maui-docs/controls/chart/series/cartesian/features/chart-series-features-combine-mode.md

 ---
 title: Combine Mode
 page_title: .NET MAUI Chart Documentation - Categorical Series Combine Mode
-description: Learn more about the Combine mode of the Categorical Series in Telerik UI for .NET MAUI Chart control.
+description: Learn more about the Combine mode of the Categorical Series in the Telerik UI for .NET MAUI Chart control.
 slug: chart-series-combine-mode
 position: 0
 ---